 About Our Dance Studio in Roswell, GA

-At Atlanta Dance Central we believe that everyone is a dancer.
-Each student is embraced as an individual and encouraged to grow physically as well as emotionally.
-Instruction is technically sound, anatomically safe, developmentally appropriate for each age, and aims to instill a lifelong passion for dance in every student.
-At ADC, experienced faculty members mentor students to discover the joy of dance, manage challenges, and celebrate successes.
+At Atlanta Dance Central, we educate whole-heartedly so that our dancers are empowered to become the best versions of themselves.
+We believe that everyone can learn life-long lessons through dance education and we aim to instill a lifelong appreciation for dance in every student.
+Each student is embraced as an individual and encouraged to grow emotionally as well as physically through instruction that is technically sound, anatomically safe, and developmentally appropriate.
+Experienced faculty members mentor students to discover the joy of dance, manage challenges, and celebrate successes.
+Welcome to our Community!

 Charlotte Foster Williamson